renpy/renpy/sphinx/source/config.rst

     If true, the game will autosave.
 If false, no autosaving will occur.

+.. var:: config.history_callbacks = [ ... ]

+    This contains a list of callbacks that are called before Ren'Py adds a new object to _history_list.
+The callbacks are called with the new history object as the first argument, and can add new fields to that object.

+    Ren'Py uses history callbacks internally, so creators should append their own callbacks to this list, rather than replacing it entirely.

+.. var:: config.history_length = None

+    The number of entries of dialogue history Ren'Py keeps.
+This is set to 250 by the default gui.

 .. var:: config.hw_video = False

     If true, hardware video playback will be used on mobile platforms.
 This